 I can offer both long or short term counsellng/psychotherapy and our approach would be very much individual to you.

 Will you tell me what to do?

 I will not be telling you what to do.
-In our lives we have enough people telling us what to do and in counselling you can discover what you want and need and what you feel is the best direction for you to take.
+In our lives we have enough people telling us what to do so in counselling we will focus on what you want and need and what you feel is the best direction for you to take.

 I believe that you have all the answers inside you.
 I will help you to discover these answers by listening carefully without judgement and by gently asking questions to encourage deeper exploration.